Graduate-Student-in-vest-suit-presents-his-Research-Poster-Showcase-Auburn-University-College-of-Agriculture-Alumni-Center-AL-sm

 https://auburn.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=5942cb44-9bac-4f79-b5ee-ae29017062f1

-https://lib.auburn.edu/irc/instructional-content.php: hold ‘Ctrl’ and hit ‘F’, type in keyword ‘Poster’ to find more information.
+https://lib.auburn.edu/irc/instructional-content.php: hold ‘Ctrl’ and hit ‘F’, type in the keyword ‘Poster’ to find more information.

-• Scientific Response (i.e., clear description of scientific concept, clear explanation of what, how and why, interpretation of results, etc.)
+Scientific Response (i.e., clear description of a scientific concept, clear explanation of what, how, and why, interpretation of results, etc.)

-Note: If you will be presenting the results of an industry‐funded research, we encourage you to review with your major professor/principal investigator the terms of the industry contract regarding publication and intellectual property.
+*Note: If you are presenting the results of industry‐funded research, we encourage you to review with your major professor/principal investigator the industry contract terms regarding publication and intellectual property.

 Please feel free to contact Kelly Pippin (kzp0025@auburn.edu) if you have questions.